 If you are making joint bookings for family members, a partner or a small group, ask the agent to waive all the other

 Be loyal.
 Choose a reputable agency you are familiar with or that has been referred to you and stick with it for all your travel services.

 file on the business provided by you, your contacts and your family.
 Do not hesitate to ask for perks--fee waivers as well as preferred seating that agencies award to good customers.

 Stay flexible.
 Providing a range of travel times may yield a better fare.
 Also ask about alternative flight types - connecting and direct - as well as competing airlines, or a different airport.

 Be precise.
-You can never be too specific when booking travel.
-So if you would rather not consider alternative options, clearly state your preferences for airlines, airports, and flight type.
+You can never be too specific regarding travel agents booking travel.
+So, if you are not interested in alternative options, clearly state your preferences for airlines, airports and flight types.
 Get all the costs.
-For example, travel agents are required to outline all taxes, airport fees, and fuel surcharges that are all part of your airfare.
+For example, travel agents are required to outline all taxes, airport fees and fuel surcharges that are part of your airfare.

-For more information you may wish to visit Agences de voyages in French on the website of the Office de la protection du consommateur Québec for more information on travel agencies.
+For more information you may wish to visit Agences de voyages in French on the website of the Office de la protection du consommateur Québec for more information on travel agency agent.